-Thematic analysis is a method for identifying, analysing, and reporting patterns (themes) within data.
-It minimally organises and describes your data set in (rich) detail.
-However, it also often goes further than this, and interprets various aspects of the research topic (Boyatzis, 1998).
+Thematic analysis is a method for identifying, analysing and reporting patterns (themes) within data.
+It minimally organizes and describes your data set in (rich) detail.
+However, frequently if goes further than this, and interprets various aspects of the research topic (Boyatzis, 1998).
 The range of different possible thematic analyses will further be highlighted in relation to a number of decisions regarding it as a method (see below).

 Thematic analysis is widely used, but there is no clear agreement about what thematic analysis is and how you go about doing it (see Attride-Stirling, 2001; Boyatzis, 1998; Tuckett, 2005, for other examples).
-It can be seen as a very poorly 'branded' method, in that it does not appear to exist as a 'named' analysis in the same way that other methods do (e.g., narrative analysis, grounded theory).
-In this sense, it is often not explicitly claimed as the method of analysis, when, in actuality, we argue that a lot of analysis is essentially thematic - but is either claimed as something else (such as discourse analysis, or even content analysis (e.g., Meehan, Vermeer, & Windsor, 2000)) or not identified as any particular method at all - for example, data were "subjected to qualitative analysis for commonly recurring themes" (Braun & Wilkinson, 2003: 30).
-If we do not know how people went about analysing their data, or what assumptions informed their analysis, it is difficult to evaluate their research, and to compare and/or synthesise it with other studies on that topic, and it can impede other researchers carrying out related projects in the future (Attride-Stirling, 2001).
-For these reasons alone, clarity around process and practice of method is vital.
+It can be seen as a very poorly 'branded' method, in that it does not appear to exist as a 'named' analysis in the same way that other methods do (eg, narrative analysis, grounded theory).
+In this sense, it is often not explicitly claimed as the method of analysis, when, in actuality, we argue that a lot of analysis is essentially thematic - but is either claimed as something else (such as DA, or even content analysis (eg, Meehan et al., 2000)) or not identified as any particular method at all for example, data were 'subjected to qualitative analysis for commonly recurring themes' (Braun and Wilkinson, 2003: 30).
+If we do not know how people went about analysing their data, or what assumptions informed their analysis, it is difficult to evaluate their research, and to compare and/or synthesize it with other studies on that topic, and it can impede other researchers carrying out related projects in the future (Attride-Stirling, 2001).
+For these reasons alone, clarity on process and practice of method is vital.
 We hope that this paper will lead to more clarity around thematic analysis.

 Relatedly, insufficient detail is often given to reporting the process and detail of analysis (Attride-Stirling, 2001).
 It is not uncommon to read of themes 'emerging' from the data (although this issue is not limited to thematic analysis).
-For example, Singer and Hunter's (1999: 67) thematic discourse analysis of women's experiences of early menopause identified that "several themes emerged" during the analysis.
-Rubin and Rubin (1995: 226) claim that analysis is exciting because "you discover themes and concepts embedded throughout your interviews".
-An account of themes 'emerging' or being 'discovered' is a passive account of the process of analysis, and it denies the active role the researcher always plays in identifying patterns/themes, selecting which are of interest, and reporting them to the readers (Taylor & Ussher, 2001).
+For example, Singer and Hunter's (1999: 67) thematic discourse analysis of women's experiences of early menopause identified that 'several themes emerged' during the analysis.
+Rubin and Rubin (1995: 226) claim that analysis is exciting because 'you discover themes and concepts embedded throughout your interviews'.
+An account of themes 'emerging' or being 'discovered' is a passive account of the process of analysis, and it denies the active role the researcher always plays in patterns/themes, identifying selecting which are of interest, and reporting them to the readers (Taylor and Ussher, 2001).
 The language of 'themes emerging':

-Can be misinterpreted to mean that themes 'reside' in the data, and if we just look hard enough they will 'emerge' like Venus on the half shell.
+can be misinterpreted to mean that themes 'reside' in the data, and if we just look hard enough they will 'emerge' like Venus on the half shell.
 If themes 'reside' anywhere, they reside in our heads from our thinking about our data and creating links as we understand them.
-(Ely, Vinz, Downing, & Anzul, 1997: 205-6)
+(Ely et al., 1997: 205-6)

-It is important at this point for us to acknowledge our own theoretical positions and values in relation to qualitative research.
-We do not subscribe to a naïve realist view of qualitative research where the researcher can simply 'give voice' (see Fine, 2002) to their participants.
-As Fine (2002: 218) argues, even a 'giving voice' approach "involves carving out unacknowledged pieces of narrative evidence that we select, edit, and deploy to border our arguments".
+At this point, it is important to acknowledge our own theoretical positions and values in relation to qualitative research.
+We do not subscribe to a naïve realist view of qualitative research, where the researcher can simply 'give voice' (see Fine, 2002) to their participants.
+As Fine (2002): 218) argues, even a 'giving voice' approach 'involves carving out unacknowledged pieces of narrative evidence that we select, edit, and deploy to border our arguments'.
 However, nor do we think there is one ideal theoretical framework for conducting qualitative research, or indeed one ideal method.
-What is important is that the theoretical framework and methods match what the researcher wants to know, and that they acknowledge these decisions, and recognise them as decisions.
+What is important is that the theoretical framework and methods match what the researcher wants to know, and that they acknowledge these decisions, and recognize them as decisions.